akhaled01/akhaled01/README.md

 # akhaled01

 Hello!
-My name is Abdulrahman Idrees, and I'm a full-stack developer in training at [Reboot01](https://www.reboot01.dev/).
+My name is Abdulrahman Idrees, and I'm a full-stack developer in training at [Reboot01](https://learn.reboot01.com).
 I'm from Bahrain 🇧🇭 and passionate about learning new technologies and solving complex problems.

+When I'm not coding, you can find me studying at the University of Bahrain 🎓, where I'm pursuing my degree in Cybersecurity.

+I'm passionate about using technology to solve real-world problems, and I'm always looking for new opportunities to learn and grow as a developer.
+Feel free to check out my GitHub repositories below or get in touch with me.
+Let's build something great together! 💻🚀

 ## 🎓 Education